kestra-io/docs/content/docs/15.how-to-guides/google-spreadsheets.md

 ![create_service_account_2](/docs/how-to-guides/google-spreadsheets/create_service_account_2.png)

 The new service account has been created.
-Lets add a key to the service account.
+Let's add a key to the service account.

 1. Click on the corresponding service account from the Service Accounts page.
 2. Navigate to `Keys` tab, and click on `Add Key` -> `Create new key`.